httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request includes an `Upload-Complete` field value set to true and a valid `Content-Length` header field, the client attempts to upload a fixed-length resource in one request.
 In this case, the upload's final size is the `Content-Length` field value and the server MUST record it to ensure its consistency.

+The server MAY enforce a maximum size of an upload resource.
+This limit MAY be equal to the upload's final size, if `Upload-Complete: ?1` and `Content-Length` are present in the upload creation request, or an arbitrary value.
+The server MAY indicate such a limit to the client by including the `Upload-Limit` header field in the informational or final response to upload creation.
+If the client receives an `Upload-Limit` header field that is less than the amount of bytes it intends to upload to a resource, it SHOULD stop the current upload transfer immediately and cancel the upload ({{upload-cancellation}}).

 The request content MAY be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty entity.
 An `Upload-Complete` header field is set to false is also valid.
 This can be used to create an upload resource URL before transferring data, which can save client or server resources.
 Since informational responses are optional, this technique provides another mechanism to learn the URL, at the cost of an additional round-trip before data upload can commence.

-The following example shows an upload creation.
-The client transfers the entire 100 bytes in the first request.
-The server generates two informational responses to transmit the upload resource's URL and progress information, and one final response to acknowledge the completed upload:

 ~~~ http-message
 POST /upload HTTP/1.1